 The Custodian is authorized to appoint from time to time one or more subcustodians to hold the Trust's gold until it can be transported to the Custodian's vault.
 The subcustodians that the Custodian may utilize are the Bank of England, The Bank of Nova Scotia-ScotiaMocatta, ICBC Standard Bank Plc, JPMorgan Chase Bank and UBS AG.
-During the year ended September 30, 2021, no gold was held by a subcustodian.
+A current list of all gold held by the Custodian, including any held with a subcustodian is available on the Sponsor's website at www.spdrgoldshares.com.